grant-appzen-12/docs/docs/autonomous-ap-reference.md

 ## Versioning

-The API version is specified in the URL path.
-For example, `/v1/invoices` indicates version 1 of the Invoices API.
-When major changes are made to the API, a new version will be released and the old version will continue to be supported for a period of time.
+API version is specified in the URL path (e.g., `/v1/invoices`).
+New versions are released for major changes, with prior versions supported for a transition period.

-## Support

-For API support, contact support@appzen.com or refer to the [Getting Started](autonomous-ap-getting-started.md) guide for more information.